embedded-iota/iota-iot-network-protocol/README.md

 # Process of registration

-## Add a new Member to an existing NodeGroup
+## Add a Member to an existing NodeGroup

 ### Step 1
 If a new Member gets added to an existing NodeGroup, it requests a list of all existing SeedNodes by a Gateway.
 It communicate to this given SeedNodes and gives them all necassary information to operate within the NodeGroup.
 One or more SeedNode responses with all necassary information for the new added NodeGroup Member, such as the NodeGroups Seed Key and active addresses.